lino-framework/lino/docs/dev/settings.rst

 :envvar:`LINO_SITE_MODULE` is exists.
 And if it does, Lino expects it to be the name of a Python module, will import that module and expect it to define a function named ``setup_site``.
-And it will call that function, passing it the Site instance as one and only positional parameter.
+And it will call that function, passing it the `Site` instance as one and only positional parameter.

 For example you can do::

   $ export LINO_SITE_MODULE=my_site_options

+When using virtual environments, you can add that line to the `activate` script of your virtual environment.

 And then create a file named :xfile:`my_site_options.py` somewhere on your :envvar:`PYTHONPATH` with the following content::